Rock-Candy-Tea/RSSHUB-PAGE/post/编程/wolley - posts/Fraunhofer’s new H266 codec promises to cut the cost of streaming 4K video in half.md

 ---
-title: Fraunhofer’s new H.266 codec promises to cut the cost of streaming 4K video in half
+title: 'Fraunhofer’s new H.266 codec promises to cut the cost of streaming 4K video in half'
 categories:
     - 编程
     - wolley - posts